backdrop-contrib/bueditor/README.txt

 - EDITOR ICONS
 All images with jpg, gif or png extensions in the editor's icon path (which is bueditor_path/icons by default) are accessible by the editor and listed in the icon list in the editor editing page.

 - EDITOR LIBRARY
-While creating a javascript button you may want to use functions or variables from an external javascript library in order to shorten the content text and make it clean.
-The editor library path is the place where you should put your javascript files to be loaded with the editor.
-The default path is bueditor_path/library.
+While creating a javascript button you may want to use functions or variables from an external javascript library in order to shorten the content text and make it clean, or you may want to include some editor specific css files for theming purposes.
+For all these, you can use the library settings of the editor.

 - KNOWN ISSUES